 Fryup

 However, it was a lovely little place for a walk.
 It was quiet so we parked on the side of the road and made our way up the heather-covered hill.
-When we reached the top of the hill the wind had really picked up and it was absolutely freezing, but the views were amazing.
 What looked like sheep wool had caught on to the heather and made for a good picture.

 Share: